SalesConnection/Caction-Support/docs/Mobile_Login_Using_OTP.md

-## How to do Mobile login using OTP?
+## How to do Mobile Login using OTP?

 1. At the desktop site's navigation bar, go to User Management > User List.